 Marion is now an executive coach, following 25 years in Business, working in finance, and project management.
 As our newest committee member Marion has joined as she is passionate about making a difference to the lives of all the children whom the charity can reach.

-Hear from our Parents and Children
+Hear from our Parents and Young People

 To find out more about Kids Like Us